rich-le-git/alexa-emergency-skill/README.md

-#Alexa Emergency Skill (Hackathon Concept – Winning Project)
+#2023 Alexa Emergency Skill (Hackathon HackFest Eagle Concept – Winning Project)

 This project was created as part of a university hackathon, where it was selected as a winning entry.
 It’s a conceptual demonstration of an Alexa First Responder Skill, designed to explore how voice-activated emergency response might work in the future.
 The prototype uses simulated data and mock functionality for demonstration purposes only.